AmitUpadhyay878/reactcalenderdemo/README.md

 # React Calendar App

-This is a simple React calendar application that allows users to add, edit, and delete events.
+This is a React calendar application that allows users to add, edit, and delete events.

 ## Features